Knowledge

 How communities and countries build resilience will be dependent upon their capacity to anticipate, plan and take action to respond to a wide range of risks.
 This is particularly the case for least developed countries.
 GRP works with communities, practitioners, academia, civil society and national governments to connect, share, and advance resilience insights and knowledge.

-Getting the best resilience knowledge and practice used to shape policies, plans and investments for a resilient future.
+Getting the best evidence on resilience to shape policies, plans and investments to deliver a resilient future.

 South-to-South Resilience Academies

-The Academies mobilise transdisciplinary teams of academics, thought leaders and practitioners from the Global South to work together towards solving resilience challenges.
+The Academies mobilise transdisciplinary teams of academics, thought leaders and practitioners from the Global South.

 Seeds of Resilience for Peace and Stability